Sivaji1208/Kubernetes/README.md

+# Provisioning the Kubernetes cluster

-## Provisioning the Kubernetes cluster
+## Provisioning the Kubernetes cluster using Vagrant

 ### Clone the repo
 ```
 $ git clone https://github.com/Sivaji1208/kubernetes